-One key to an excellent road trip is to protect against the rental car being one of those surprises.
+One key to an excellent road trip is to protect against the rental vehicle being one of those surprises.

-Rental cars are sometimes the best way to explore cities, states, countries and attractions, such as national parks.
-But travelers need to what they’re getting into.
+Rental vehicles are sometimes the best way to explore cities, states, countries and attractions, such as national parks.
+But travelers need to research what they’re getting into.

 Using Points and Miles

 Using rewards points on the most cost-effective and common way to save money on a rental car.
 Whether you’re cashing in points from your travel rewards credit card or redeeming free nights from a company’s reward program, there are several strategies to help you reap these rewards.

 One strategy is to use a credit card that gives you reward points to use for travel expenses.
 Credit cards like Discover Miles, Capital One Venture Rewards, and Barclay card Arrival MasterCard are a few examples.

 Another perk with some travel credit cards relates to car insurance.
 With some credit cards, driver’s insurance that covers rental vehicles can be a cardholder benefit.
 This can help cut down the rental car price, as you might not need to purchase additional insurance from the rental car company.

 Another method is redeeming points you have earned through booking with hotels and scheduling flights with airlines.